Kamuthi power plant in India becomes world’s largest solar plant

 The project consists of 2.5 million individual solar modules built at $679 million cost.

-With this new solar power plant, India has reached the installed solar capacity across 10 GW mark as stated by research firm Bridge.
+With this new solar power plant, has reached the installed solar capacity across 10 GW mark as stated by research firm Bridge.

 With the increase in solar power, India is expected to become the world’s third biggest solar market after China and the US from next year.